preston-carter/fetch_analytics_project/DOCUMENTATION.md

 Here are the results:

 ![Question 3 and 4 Result](./images/Question3and4Result.png)

+The average spend and total purchased items are greater for receipts with 'FINISHED' status vs 'REJECTED' status.

 ### Query 5: Which brand has the most spend among users who were created within the past 6 months?
 ```sql